0-mostafa-rezaee-0/ML_API_with_PostgreSQL_Integration/README.md

 This project demonstrates an end-to-end ML engineering workflow with database integration.
 You can train a machine learning model, serve it using a FastAPI application, store predictions in a PostgreSQL database, and experiment interactively with Jupyter Notebook – all within Docker containers.
 The project is designed to be reproducible and maintainable.

+The project provides a comprehensive learning resource with:

+- **Core Application Components**:
+  - A well-structured FastAPI application with proper routing and middleware
+  - Complete PostgreSQL integration using SQLAlchemy ORM
+  - Properly organized database package with models, schemas, and CRUD operations
+  - Dependency injection for clean, testable code

+- **Docker Infrastructure**:
+  - Containerized services for API, database, and Jupyter notebook
+  - Volume mounting for data persistence and code accessibility
+  - Environment variable configuration for flexible deployment
+  - Health checks and container orchestration

+- **Development Environment**:
+  - Jupyter notebooks for data exploration and model development
+  - Scripts for database setup and model training
+  - Complete test suite for API endpoints and database operations

+- **Documentation**:
+  - Extensive README files in each directory
+  - Detailed explanations of architectural decisions
+  - Complete setup and usage instructions
+  - Best practices for database integration

+This project follows clean architecture principles with a clear separation of concerns, making it an excellent reference for building production-ready machine learning APIs with database integration.

 ## 1.1.
 Who Is This Project For?

 This project is designed for anyone interested in machine learning, API development, database integration, or containerization with Docker.
 Whether you're a student, developer, or data scientist, this resource will guide you through building and deploying a machine learning API with database persistence using FastAPI, PostgreSQL, and Docker.